wayofdev/next-starter-tpl/README.md

 # NextJS Starter Template

+## 📄 About

-This repository contains [monorepo](https://turbo.build/repo/docs/handbook/what-is-a-monorepo) boilerplate written in [Next.js](https://nextjs.org).
-Used together with backend API part — [laravel-starter-tpl](https://github.com/wayofdev/laravel-starter-tpl).
+This repository contains a [monorepo](https://turbo.build/repo/docs/handbook/what-is-a-monorepo) boilerplate written in [Next.js](https://nextjs.org/), managed by the [pnpm](https://pnpm.io) package manager.

+You can use it with the backend template, written in Laravel — [laravel-starter-tpl](https://github.com/wayofdev/laravel-starter-tpl).

+### → Purpose

+- Establish a **structure** and present a lifecycle perspective (dx, ci/cd, deployments);
+- Show how to create and consume shared packages, locales, assets, and API types;
+- Ship fully configured repository with integrated **tools & configs**, like tsconfig, eslint, jest, cypress, tailwind, changelogs, versioning, codecov, codeclimate, sentry, and others;
+- Clarify some **advantages** of monorepos (team cohesion, consistency, duplication, refactorings, atomic commits)
+- Created as GitHub template, upstream code sync GitHub action can be used, to allways pull latest changes from this template.

 <br>